klaertus/Secret_hat/README.md

 Simple backdoor using Dataplicity.

 #### Pirate Box
-PHP file explorer to share files to another connected users.
+PHP file explorer to share files with another connected users.
 This app uses https://github.com/prasathmani/tinyfilemanager for the explorer.

 #### Setting
 Setting application allowing to set up Wifi (connect or AP), the iptables rules, the main password, the brightness, the password precision (50 is default, 1 is too much precise), shutdown, reboot and reset the Secret Hat.